 Carnations are double-flowered cultivars and in the general trade and botanical and horticultural literature carnation cultivars are considered to belong to the species Dianthus caryophyllus.
 The common name for Dianthus caryophyllus is carnation.
-However, the exact taxonomic and breeding history of carnation is not known and it is almost certain that carnation is a hybrid involving two or more Dianthus species, one of which is likely to be Dianthus caryophyllus
+However, the exact taxonomic and breeding history of carnation is not known and it is almost certain that carnation is a hybrid involving two or more Dianthus species, one of which is Dianthus caryophyllus

 Whilst there are wild Dianthus species in Europe, there is no compatibility between these plants and imported carnation flowers.
 There is no potential for hybridization.
-No report exists of spontaneous hybridization between the cultivated carnation in Europe and either wild Dianthus types or species of other genera.
+No report exists of spontaneous hybridization between carnation cultivated in Europe and either wild Dianthus types or species of other genera.